 Accountability:

-Research & Sponsored Programs
+Research & Sponsored Programs (RSP)

-Business & Financial Affairs/Financial ServicesPrincipal Investigators and Staff
+Business & Financial Affairs/Financial Services (BFA)

-CI Foundation
+Principal Investigators and Staff

+California State University Channel Islands Foundation

 Applicability:

-RSP, CI Foundation and other administrative units that have responsibility for externally sponsored financial and contractual obligations.
+RSP, California State University Channel Islands Foundation and other administrative units that have responsibility for externally sponsored awards.

-Faculty and staff who have post-award responsibility for grants and sponsored programs.
+Faculty and staff who have post-award responsibility for sponsored programs.

 Definitions:

-Custodian: The designated unit that maintains the official/original copy of the record/information.
+Custodian: The title of the campus-designated department head who maintains the official/original copy of the record/information.
+Retention schedules should specifically identify the campus-designated custodian responsible for identified records/information.

-Disposition: A range of processes associated with record/information retention, destruction, and transfer decisions that are documented in this records retention policy.
+Disposition: A range of processes associated with implementing records/information retention, destruction, or transfer decisions that are documented in the records/information retention and disposition schedule or other authority.

 Staff: Staff includes all employees who are not instructional faculty personnel (including librarians, coaches, and counselors).
 For purposes of this policy only, staff is defined as those staff members who are assigned to assist the PI with post-award administration of a grant or sponsored program.

-PI: Principal Investigator identifies the individual (whether referred to in the Contract or Grant as a Principal Investigator, Project Director or other similar term) designated by the Sponsored Program Administrator to be responsible for ensuring compliance with the academic, scientific, technical, financial and administrative aspects and for day-to-day management of the Sponsored Program.
+PI: Principal Investigator identifies the individual (whether referred to in the Contract or Grant as a Principal Investigator, Project Director, or other similar term) designated by the Sponsored Program Administrator to be responsible for ensuring compliance with the academic, scientific, technical, financial and administrative aspects and for day-to-day management of the Sponsored Program.

 Project (or award): Grant or sponsored award, identified by number, funded by an agency external to the university.